MayamaTakeshi/sip-lab/DOC.md

 ## Installation

-The npm package is built for Debian 11 and this is the recommented distro.
+The npm package is built for Debian 11 and this is the recommended distro.

-You can use other debian/ubuntu version but they will require a build of dependencies that will take time (something like 5 to 7 minutes).
+You can use other debian/ubuntu version but they will require a build of dependencies that will take time (something like 7 minutes but this was measured on my slow PC).

 First install apt packages: